richardturnnidge/i2c_lessons/README.md

 <b>settime.bin</b>

 Place this binary in your SD card's BIN folder.
-This command will allow you to set the real time store on the DS3231 module.
+This command will allow you to set the time stored on the DS3231 module.
 With an onboard battery, this will keep the correct time, even when your Agon is powered down.

 Use the command: